tremho/odp-documentation/bookshelf/Shelf 2 Examples/mptf/src/apps-interface.md

 ## Versioning

-Any time a breaking change is made the major version must be updated and if EC and apps don't agree on a major version the fields cannot be interperted.
-Whever possible we only want to add fields which means we can keep the structure backwards compatible and just the minor version can be updated.
+Any time a breaking change is made the major version must be updated and if EC and apps don't agree on a major version the fields cannot be interpreted.
+Whenever possible we only want to add fields which means we can keep the structure backwards compatible and just the minor version can be updated.

 ## MCU eSPI Service